MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 __3. 📈 Time Series Trends:__

-Urbany expansion has been steadily increasing.
+Urban expansion has been steadily increasing.
 Rainfall, on the other hand, stayed fairly consistent.
 We noticed that flooding changed more unpredictably, suggesting that it’s not only rainfall that affects floods